ChemAI-Lab/Math4Chem/website/intro.md

 There are three types of quizzes, each with its own submission method.
 Please follow these instructions carefully to ensure your work is accepted.
 1. Coding Quizzes:
-These must be submitted electronically by email to decamara@mcmaster.ca.
+These must be submitted electronically by email to decamara@mcmaster.ca.<br>
-Important: You must use the following naming template for your submission file:
+**Important:** You must use the following naming template for your submission file:
 STUDENT_SURNAME_STUDENT_ID_QUIZ_NUMBER.ipynb
 (e.g., SMITH_001234567_QUIZ_2.ipynb).
-2. Exercises with Mathematical Calculations (Pencil and Paper):
+2. Exercises with Mathematical Calculations (Pencil and Paper):<br>
 These must be submitted in person to the teaching assistant (monitor) by the end of the tutorial section in which they are due.
 Alternative submission: If you cannot submit in person, you may leave your work in the mailbox located in the main office, specifically in the Dr. Vargas-Hernandez folder.
 Ensure your name, student ID, and tutorial number are clearly written on the submission.
-3. Combined Math and Coding Exercises:
+3. Combined Math and Coding Exercises:<br>
    For these exercises, you must complete both parts:
       -   Coding Part: Email your code to decamara@mcmaster.ca, using the required file naming template: STUDENT_SURNAME_STUDENT_ID_QUIZ_NUMBER.ipynb.
       -	Math Calculations Part: Submit your pencil and paper calculations in person during the tutorial session in which they are due.
 Alternatively, they may be left in the Dr. Vargas-Hernandez folder in the main office mailbox.

-Both parts must be submitted by the deadline for your work to be considered complete.
+      - Both parts must be submitted by the deadline for your work to be considered complete.